-A successful chemistry intercalibration study led by SMC (Gossett et al. 2004) brought attention to the need for a similar study and steps to be taken toward comparability for aquatic toxicity testing.
-There is an expectation of repeatability between independent test results from the same laboratory, and reproducibility between test results obtained from different laboratories.
-However, in response to different outcomes from laboratories and known uncertainties in testing protocols, SMC conducted its laboratory intercalibration study to assess comparability among and between labs that conduct toxicity testing, resulting in the Stormwater Monitoring Coalition Toxicity Testing Laboratory Guidance Document (Schiff and Greenstein, 2016).
-The interlaboratory intercalibration study conducted two rounds of testing using eight toxicity laboratories where a significant level of variability was found in the results.
-Reasonable comparability was found with the two marine species, yet poor comparability was found for the two freshwater species, Ceridaphnia dubia and Hyalella azteca.
-Table 1 reveals that Round 1 results showed poor comparability in both H. azteca survival and C. dubia survival and reproduction between laboratories, while Round 2 showed better comparability for H. Azteca survival and C. dubia survival, but poor comparability for C. dubia reproduction.
+A successful chemistry intercalibration study led by SMC (Gossett et al. 2004) brought attention to the need for a similar study and steps to be taken toward comparability for aquatic toxicity testing in water quality samples, as they are a standard measurement in stormwater management.
+Species are held in test chambers and exposed to receiving waters and known toxic or nontoxic aqueous samples, and observations are made that test the response of the test organisms to estimate the effects of the toxicant (EPA 2000).
+Because of standardized procedures for laboratories to follow, there is an expectation of repeatability between independent test results from the same laboratory, and reproducibility between test results obtained from different laboratories.
+However, in response to different outcomes from laboratories and known uncertainties in testing protocols, SMC conducted an interlaboratory intercalibration study to assess comparability among and between labs that conduct toxicity testing, resulting in the Stormwater Monitoring Coalition Toxicity Testing Laboratory Guidance Document (Schiff and Greenstein, 2016).
+This interlaboratory intercalibration study conducted two rounds of testing using eight toxicity laboratories, finding a significant level of variability in the results.
+Each testing round was comprised of four samples, delivered blind to each laboratory: lab dilution water, lab dilution water spiked with copper, runoff sample created with artificial rainfall, and a duplicate.
+Reasonable comparability was found with the two marine species, yet poor comparability was found for the two freshwater species, Ceriodaphnia dubia and Hyalella azteca.
+Table 1 reveals that Round 1 results showed poor comparability in H. azteca survival and C. dubia survival and reproduction among laboratories, while Round 2 showed improved comparability for H. azteca survival and C. dubia survival, but poor comparability for C. dubia reproduction.
 Additionally, a blind sample of laboratory dilution water, prepared in accordance with standardized guidance and expected to be nontoxic, was found to be toxic by some of the participating labs.
 This prompted a review of test methods and standardization of protocols prior to the second round of interlaboratory testing.
-The results of the second round of testing also identified toxicity in the dilution water sample and relatively low comparability of the laboratories between testing events.
-Intercalibration exercises have found that although specific guidance and procedures exist, there is still variability in results within and between laboratories.
-Additional intercalibrations have been recommended, specifically for the C. dubia reproduction test, to assess sources of variability in both stormwater and lab dilution water.
+The results of the second round of testing also identified toxicity in the dilution water sample and relatively poor comparability of the laboratories between testing events.
+Intercalibration exercises have found that although specific guidance and procedures exist, there is still variability in results within and between laboratories as evidenced by the outcome of the intercalibration study (Table 1).
+Additional intercalibrations have been recommended, specifically for the C. dubia reproduction test, to assess sources of variability in both stormwater samples and lab dilution water.